learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 **Hurrah!**

-Wordpress serving traffic from within a container!
+Wordpress is serving traffic from within a container!

 > Please note that you won't be able to complete the Wordpress installation because there's no database.